gabetax/gabetax.github.io/_posts/2014-04-14-write-a-better-etl-data-importer.md

 Web applications do not live in a vacuum.
 Most of the web applications we write today need to operate on data from a variety of sources:

-- CSV files from a customer-managed Excel Worksheets
+- CSV files from customer-managed Excel worksheets
 - CSV or XML files dumped from other databases
 - Web APIs
 - Scraped web pages

 To get this data into our system, we need to write importers, more technically known as ETL's - [extract, transform, and load](https://en.wikipedia.org/wiki/Extract,_transform,_load).
 These importers are often implemented as some form of command line script or rake task, and initiated either manually for one-off loads, or periodically through a crontab or other scheduler.
 They may be short running, completing in seconds, or long running, taking hours or days.

 Over the years at [Mudbug Media](http://mudbugmedia.com), we've written _a lot_ of importers.
 Along the away we've encountered a gamut of common pain points and mistakes.
 For one of our annual department goals, we've organized them into a checklist to review when writing new importers.
-Most of these examples are oriented specifically for Ruby on Rails ecosystem, but can apply to most languages and frameworks.
+Most of these examples are oriented specifically for a Ruby on Rails ecosystem, but can apply to most languages and frameworks.

 ### 1. Decouple Your Logic